 Feedback Cancellation Systems

-Automatically blocks annoying squealing and whistling (feedback) before you hear it.
+These automatically block annoying squealing and whistling (feedback) before you hear it.

 Digital Speech Enhancement

-Increases the relative intensity of certain components of speech to make it easier to understand conversations.
+You can choose to increase the relative intensity of certain components of speech to make it easier to understand conversations.

 Your Hearing Aid Purchase